 Sustainable design is seen as a result of successful fusion of sustainable financial, social and environmental qualities.
-The holistic approach provides the building with long lasting value and integrated qualities serve to create a cycle of positive influence between the organization, individual, society and the environment.
+The holistic approach provides the building with long lasting value and integrated qualities aim to create a cycle of positive influence on individual, society and nature.

 Academic knowledge from Swiss and Finnish universities provides the practice with the latest research basis for healthy indoor climate and reliable energy efficient solutions.
 Innovative information technologies are integrated into all stages of the design process for budget and quality control, efficient coordination and communication and for the purposes of greater environmental understanding.

-Architect of the Year Award, Build Magazine, United Kingdom.
-2016.
+Architect of the Year, Build Awards 2016, Build Magazine, United Kingdom.

 Winner in open international competition for the adaptive reuse of the Packard Motor Plant in Detroit, MI, USA.
 Third prize.
 2014.